Scurrlin/repo_sort/README.md

 ## Running the Script

-After you've updated the code to your liking and added in your environment variables, run the following command to run the script:
+After you've updated the code to your liking and added in your environment variables, use the following command to run the script:

 ```bash
 python3 repo_sort.py